 1568PORTOFINO1933

 "In Europe, as on other continents, there are holy places connected to great spiritual work.
-The four centers of Europe are St. Mark's in Venice, a place on the Ligurian Coast of Italy, Assisi and Avila.
+The four centers of Europe are St. Mark's in Venice, Portofino, Assisi and Avila.
 I have now visited and revisited them all.
-From their holy grounds have sprung many saints!"
+Wherever I have been and worked, saints have arisen and carried out my work afterwards."

 Herbert was ordered to return to Avila in ten days to visit this place, and sit on the same rock on which Baba sat every day.